AlexanderGranhof/tello-drone/README.md

 This project is currently a work in progress, but as of 1.0.1 it can communicate with a tello drone with the sample code bellow.

+## v3.0.0 Breaking changes
+- Package is now only async.
+- Removed offsetBuffer and async option from config.
+- Removed DELAYS attribute from the tello-data.json and the tello package.

+### v3.0.0 General changes
+- Replaced large sections of the code that could be replaced with native node modules, such as events and assert.
+- Added testing and linting

 ## Information

 The goal of this package is to provide an independent (no dependecies), simple and easy-to-use interface between nodejs and a tello drone.
 You can communicate with the drone asynchronously.
 When you connect to the drone it **automatically sends the 'command' command**, so that is not nececary.